• Skip to primary navigation

 Instructions

-• In a large pot, fill ½ way with water and add ½ teaspoon sea salt.
+• In a large pot, fill ½ way with cold water and add ½ teaspoon sea salt.

 • Peel and slice the potatoes into 1" pieces.
 Put the cut potato pieces into the large pot of water as you peel and slice so they don't turn brown.